Altus, Arkansas

 Altus (/ælˈtɪs/ AL-tiss) is a city in Franklin County, Arkansas, United States.
 Altus is located within the Arkansas River Valley at the edge of the Ozark Mountains.
 The epicenter of the Altus American Viticultural Area (AVA) within Arkansas Wine Country, the city is home to four wineries.
 Although founded as a coal mining community, the wine industry has driven the Altus economy since the first vineyards were planted in 1872.
 The population was 758 at the 2010 census, down from 817 at the 2000 census.
-In 2020, the population was 669 and was estimated as unchanged in 2021 and 2022.
+In 2020, the population was 665 and was estimated as 674 in 2024.

 Altus was the location for the first season of the television show The Simple Life, starring Paris Hilton and Nicole Richie.

 Altus is the site of Our Lady of Perpetual Help Church (St. Mary's Catholic Church), which is on the National Register of Historic Places.
 St. Mary's Catholic Church was built in 1902 and is known for its beautiful paintings, ornate gold leaf walls, and Roman architecture.